mrbrightside75/capstone-react/README.md

 ## Workflow Steps

-### Step 1: Logging In

-**Action:**

--   Log in to the system.

-**Outcome:**

--   The user is redirected to the dashboard based on their role.

-### Step 2: Checking the Dashboard

-**Action:**

--   Navigate to the dashboard after logging in.

-**Outcome:**

--   See a list of cases, filtered by the user's role (e.g., clerical sees referrals, service coordinators see assigned cases).

-### Step 3: Creating a New Case

-**Action:**

--   Click on **New Case** and fill in the required demographic details (child’s name, DOB, address, etc.).

-**Outcome:**

--   A new case is created and is in the "Referral" status.

-### Step 4: Generating a New Referral

-**Action:**

--   After creating a case, generate a referral by entering the referral agency, referral reason, and date.

-**Outcome:**

--   A referral is created and the case enters the "Awaiting Validation" stage.

-### Step 5: Validating, Assigning, and Accepting a Case

-**Action:**

--   The Supervisor validates the referral and assigns it to a service coordinator.
--   The Service Coordinator accepts the case.

-**Outcome:**

--   The case status is updated to "Active" and is ready for further action.
+### Log In

+-   Navigate to the login page.
+-   Enter your username and password (or simply press **Login** for demo purposes).
+-   After logging in, you will be redirected to the **Dashboard**.

+### Check Dashboard for Existing Cases

+-   On the Dashboard, review the list of existing cases.
+-   Ensure the case you are about to create is not already listed.
+You can search by name or DOB.
+-   If the case already exists, follow the appropriate steps to manage it based on its status.
+If not, proceed to the next step.

+### Create a New Case

+-   Navigate to the **New Case** page (accessible via the navigation bar).
+-   Fill out the required demographic information for the new child, such as:
+    -   First Name
+    -   Last Name
+    -   Date of Birth
+    -   Address
+    -   Race, Ethnicity, Language, etc.
+-   Once the form is completed, click **Add Child** to submit the new case.
+-   The new case should now appear on the Dashboard.

+### Generate a New Referral

+-   After the case is created, click **View** (on the Dashboard page).
+-   In the case navbar (left side), select **Add New Referral**.
+-   Fill out the necessary referral information, including any notes or additional details.
+-   Submit the referral.

+### Validate the Case (Supervisor)

+-   Navigate to the **Inbox** to see cases that are in the "Awaiting Validation" status.
+-   Log in as a Supervisor or switch to the **Supervisor** role from the role selector.
+-   For each case, click the **View** button to review the details.
+-   If everything is correct, validate the referral.
+This will change the case status to "Validated" and your role will be reset to "Clerical."

+### Assign Service Coordinator (Supervisor)

+-   Log in as a Supervisor or switch to the **Supervisor** role from the role selector.
+-   Once the referral is validated, assign a Service Coordinator to the case.
+-   From the **Inbox**, find the "Validated" cases and click the **Assign** button for the relevant case.
+-   Select a Service Coordinator from the dropdown menu and confirm the assignment.
+-   The case status will update to "Assigned."

+### Accept the Case (Service Coordinator)

+-   Navigate to the **Inbox**, where you’ll find cases that are assigned to the **Service Coordinator** role.
+-   Log in as a Service Coordinator or switch to the **Service Coordinator** role.
+-   For each case, click the **Accept** button to confirm acceptance of the case.
+-   This action updates the case status to "Active," and you can now proceed with Early Intervention services.

 ---